 Veterans Day was originally created as a day to reflect upon the heroism of those who died in service of our country.
-Today, it is a time to celebrate and honor America’s veterans for their patriotism, love of country and willingness to serve and sacrifice for common good.
-While we spend November 11th thanking and celebrating those who have served, one of our clients, Blue Star Families, spends every day helping those individuals serving in the military, veterans and their families.
+Today, it is a time to celebrate and honor America’s veterans for their patriotism, love of country, and willingness to serve and sacrifice for the common good.
+While we spend November 11th thanking and celebrating those who have served, one of our clients, Blue Star Families, spends every day helping those individuals serving in the military, veterans, and their families.

 Using the Nonprofit Cloud to Further Their Mission